Lokathor/lokathor.github.io/prng/README.md

 }
 ```

-Now every time we would output a value from the generator we're going to `xor` the value with an element from the extension array.
+Now every time we *would* output a value from the generator, instead we're going to `xor` the value with an element from the extension array.
-We'll select which extension array slot at random by using bits from our `position`.
+We'll select an extension array index at random by using bits from our `position`.
-If we want the slot usage to be very predictable we can use the lowest bits, otherwise we can use the highest bits.
+If we want the index picked to be very predictable we can use the lowest bits which are very regular.
+Alternately we can use the highest bits and get a less predictable index.
+For our code, we'll use `%` to turn the `position` value into a value from 0 to `K-1`.
-This is why `K` should be a power of 2.
+This is why we want `K` to be a power of two.
-When `K` is a power of two, it's easy to use the highest or lowest bits from `position` to make an unbiased index into the extension array.
+If `K` is a power of two, our `%` operation (very slow) will be optimized into a bitand operation instead (very fast).
+Also, the index we get will be selected in a uniform way.
-If `K` isn't a power of two we can use `%` to get some of the lowest bits and have *something* that's a valid index, but the index selection would become biased.
+If `K` is not a power of two we'll have to do an actual modulus division, and the index will not be uniform.

-So far it's kinda like we've just mixed `K` different output sequences together.
+So far with doing this `xor` step thing it's kinda like we've mixed `K` different output sequences together.
-One per extension array slot, right?
-If we `xor` the intermediate output value with an extension array value, that obviously changes the output.
-If we were to *always* `xor` with the same extension array slot, then we'd have a standard output sequence changed to some new ordering of values.
+When we `xor` all the values in an output sequence with some other value, it changes the apparent ordering of the sequence.
-When we select different extension array slots per output, it's like we're jumping between several different output sequences.
+If we've got `K` differnet values to `xor` with, we're mixing `K` differnet sequences together.

-That's not enough for `k`-dimensional equidistribution.
+By itself that's not enough for `k`-dimensional equidistribution.

 The final thing we need is a way to "advance" the extension array at some regular interval.
-We must advance the extension array *at least* once per `position` period, and we could advance it more often if we like as long as the interval is regular.
+We must "advance" the extension array *at least* once per `position` period.
+It's also possible to advance the array more often, as long as the interval is regular.
-We also need our "advance" operation to be something that causes the array to go through a full period.
+This "advance" operation to be something that causes all the array state bits to go through a full period.

-Since we already talked about the digit generator, we can use a system like that for advancing the array.
+Since we already talked about the digit generator, we can use a similar system for advancing the array.
 This time we can just use "+1" as the "per digit" advancement system for simplicity.

 ```rust